TheOneAnimeLegend/CS20/README.md

 ### Starting a Multiple Page Website Project

-See Starting a GitHub Repository: <a href="https://github.com/MercersKitchen/Computer-Science-Planning/blob/master/Projects/Creating%20a%20GitHub%20Repository.txt">Click Here</a>
+See Starting a GitHub Repository:
+- <a href="">Click Here for Information Instructions to include in GitHub</a>
+- <a href="https://github.com/MercersKitchen/Computer-Science-Planning/blob/master/Projects/Creating%20a%20GitHub%20Repository.txt">Click Here for GitHub Instructions</a>
 ### JavaScript Lessons

 ### Multiple Web Page Website Project, Business Focus for Skills Canada